 ECommerce requirements can make or break a business, with almost 80% of people not returning to an online shop if they’ve had page loading speed issues.
 Your host needs to deliver on essentials like flexible bandwidth, the potential for big spikes in traffic, enough room to host all your images, the best security, reliable ways to store customer information according to the law, and sometimes the resources needed to allow high numbers of user downloads.
 As an eCommerce player you might want to find a host offering specific support services for ecommerce, and move your site from a shared server to a dedicated physical server.

 How to migrate a website?
 When you get the planning part right it’s possible to migrate a website to a new host with zero downtime.
 This includes essentials like testing and verifying the site before making it ‘live’.
 If you have no idea where to start, don’t worry.
 The best hosts offer site transfer or migration services you can tap into, leaving it to the experts.
 These services are often free or low cost.

 If you’re confident enough to do it yourself, and you know the jargon, here’s a basic step by step guide.

 Now you know how websites can be readily migrated to new hosts, why and how.
 Would you like to learn more about B2B website development?
-We’re experienced in every aspect of it, and we’d love to become your go-to web development partner.
+We’re experienced in every aspect of it, and we’d love to become your go-to web design partner in Oxford.